HouCoder/asrock-z370m-pro4-hackintosh/README-EN.md

 In order to make USB and sleep work properly you need to make a USB patch. macOS 10.14.1 has USB port limit, thus you need an earlier version of macOS, for example macOS 10.13.6.

+⚠️ When I was building mine Hackintosh, there was no USB ports limit patch for macOS 10.14.1, thus I had to install an earlier version of macOS.
+If you can find the patch for your macOS on this page - [List of Hackintosh USB Port Limit Patches (10.14 Updated)](https://hackintosher.com/forums/thread/list-of-hackintosh-usb-port-limit-patches-10-14-updated.467/), then good luck, you just saved a lot of time!

 **1 Remove USB port limit**

 After installing macOS 10.13.6 you need to remove USB port limit.
 Otherwise, you can only see 15 USB ports on FB Patcher.
 Here is the removal guide - [List of Hackintosh USB Port Limit Patches (10.14 Updated)](https://hackintosher.com/forums/thread/list-of-hackintosh-usb-port-limit-patches-10-14-updated.467/).